cantalou/GradlePublic/README.md

 # GradlePublic

 ### bintray_2.gradle
-It is used to public you project to jcenter.
+It is used to public your project to jcenter.
 Working base on gradle 2.14.1 and gradle android plugin 2.1.3
 > 1. add build dependency config to root project build.gradle file classpath 'com.jfrog.bintray.gradle:gradle-bintray-plugin:1.7'